learn-co-students/ds-test-2/README.md

     F1: 0.7894736842105262

-### 2. Explain how precision is different from recall and why you should consider using the F-1 score when you are evaulating your model.
-What is an example of when you would care more about recall than precision?
+### Explain how precision is different from recall and why you should consider using the F-1 score when you are evaulating your model.

+### 2. What is an example of when you would care more about recall than precision?
+Make sure to include information about errors in your explanation.

 We would care more about recall than precision in cases where a Type II error (a False Negative) would have serious consequences.
 An example of this would be a medical test that determines if someone has a serious disease.
 A higher recall would mean that we would have a higher chance of identifying all people who ACTUALLY had the serious disease.